-Palm Beach County has a current estimated population of 1.443 million residents and has grown significantly in the past decade in terms of size and diversity.
+Palm Beach County has a current estimated population of 1.511 million residents and has grown significantly in the past decade in terms of size and diversity.
 The county has over 6,000 full and part-time employees and approximately 1,000 volunteer officials staffing 95 committees and boards.
 The 38 municipalities within Palm Beach County over which the Commission has jurisdiction have over 9,000 full and part-time employees, 258 municipal boards and committees with more than 1,800 volunteer advisory board members and 203 elected officials.
+The Commission also has limited jurisdiction over all county and municipal vendors, as well as all lobbyists, principals of lobbyists, and employers of lobbyists who lobby the county or any of the covered municipalities.